MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOCrossTenantRelationship.md

 ```

 ### -PartnerRole
 Roles of the partner tenant you're establishing trust with.
-Use *source* if partner tenant is the source of the OneDrive migrations, and *target* if the partner tenant is the Destination.
+Use *source* if the partner tenant is the source of the OneDrive migrations, and *target* if the partner tenant is the destination.

 ```yaml
 Type: OrgRelationRole